ibexa/documentation-developer/docs/guide/extending_online_editor.md

 ezrichtext.custom_tags.ezyoutube.attributes.align.label: 'Align'
 ```

-### Fact box tag
+### FactBox tag

-Fact box tag is a good example for showcasing possibilities of ezcontent property.
+FactBox tag is a good example for showcasing possibilities of ezcontent property.
 Each custom tag has an ezcontent property, that contains the tag's main content.
 This property is editable by a textarea that is part of a custom tag editing tooltip.

 Create the `custom_tags.yml` configuration file that will be added to `app/Resources/config`.
-This is sample configuration for Fact box tag:
+This is sample configuration for FactBox tag:

 ```yaml hl_lines="10"
 ezpublish: